-To get the mesh, we recommend using the Standard algorithm, which is a good choice in general as it is quite automated and delivers good results for the most geometries.
+To get the mesh, we recommend using the Standard algorithm, which is a good choice in general as it is quite automated and delivers good results for most geometries.

 After a few minutes, the mesh is ready and looks like this:

-After about 35 minutes, the results should be available.
+After around half an hour, the results should be available.

 First, let’s have a look at the result controls that we specified.
 Recalling the natural frequencies, we can see that peaks in displacement occur around those frequencies:

 The phase angles observed for this simulation are either 0 or 180 degrees.
 This indicates that the peaks in both displacement and forces occur at the same time.

 If we were modeling damping, a phase shift would occur, and phase angles between 0 and 180 would also be observed.
 This is caused by the energy being dissipated out of the system.
 In SimScale, damping is modeled under the Materials node.

 Phase angles between 0 and 180 are also observed when two or more forces are present, with a phase angle between them.